Resources and Help for Seniors

 “Associate” ALCA members must have a related degree and be currently employed in the aging life care field.

-GCMs generally charge an initial assessment fee, and after that usually charge $75 to $175 per hour.
+GCMs generally charge an initial assessment fee, and after that usually charge $75 to $200 per hour.
 Some require a retainer agreement.

-Although the services offered by GCMs/ALCPs vary, the ALCA reports most help seniors and their families in the following areas:
+Although the services offered by GCMs/ALCPs vary, the ALCA reports that most help seniors and their families in the following areas:

 - Health and disability—Assisting with getting care for physical and mental health and dementia-related problems by attending doctor’s appointments; communicating with family, clients, and medical pros; and evaluating types of services.
-(Don’t forget that Checkbook provides unbiased ratings of physicians and hospitals.)

 - Financial—Paying clients’ bills, setting up or supervising a power of attorney relationship, assistance with entitlement programs, and help with insurance claims.